frychicken/emojiPack/README.md

 #### Important: If you're using mobile, click view as Desktop.
 Otherwise, you will not be able to view this.
 ### If you haven't already, you can watch the video commercial [here](https://null0verflow.xyz/IntroVideo/)

+### Since this does not win and hackweed is over, here are [psd](https://github.com/frychicken/TestingEmojiPack/tree/master/psd) and [afdesign](https://github.com/frychicken/TestingEmojiPack/tree/master/afdesign) file

 <img src="coverArt/emojiPackWithCoolStuff.png" alt="memers" align="right" width="280"/>

 Discord [#hackweek](https://blog.discordapp.com/discord-community-hack-week-build-and-create-alongside-us-6b2a7b7bba33) emoji 2019.